Ijebu Ode

-Ijebu-Ode is a town in Ogun State, South Western geopolitical zone in Nigeria, close to the A121 highway.
-The city is located 110 km by road Northeast of Lagos; it is within 100 km of the Atlantic Ocean in the eastern part of Ogun State and possesses a warm tropical climate.
+Ijebu-Ode is a city and Local government area in Ogun State, South West Nigeria, close to the A121 highway.
+The city is located 110 km by road northeast of Lagos; it is within 100 km of the Atlantic Ocean in the eastern part of Ogun State and possesses a warm tropical climate.

 According to the Britannica, by the 16th century, it was established as the chief town, and since pre-colonial times it has been the capital of the Ijebu kingdom.
-There are around 2,119,221 Ijebus around south-west Nigeria, in Lagos and Ogun states.It has an estimated population of 394,246(2024).
+There are around 2,119,221 Ijebus around south-west Nigeria, in Lagos and Ogun states.
+It has an estimated population of 394,246(2024).
 It is home to Sungbo's Eredo one of the largest ramparts in West Africa.

 As with most Ijebus, people from Ijebu Ode have a nationwide reputation of being natural entrepreneurs, The primary cultural food is "Ikokore".